-Protein type: Cytoskeletal protein; Motility/polarity/chemotaxis
+Protein type: Tumor suppressor; Cytoskeletal; Motility/polarity/chemotaxis

-Molecular Function: protein binding; actin binding
+Molecular Function: integrin binding; protein domain specific binding; protein binding; beta-catenin binding; actin binding

 LTP: The number of records in which this modification site was determined using site-specific methods.
 SS methods include amino acid sequencing, site-directed mutagenesis, modification site-specific antibodies, specific MS strategies, etc.